+The coronavirus induced disruption will, however, put pressure on Spar Nord's asset quality.
+For the three months to March 2020, provisions set aside to cover future losses amounted to DKK175 million, or 0.3% of loans, which compare with minimal provisions for the full year 2019 of just DKK22 million.
 We note that Spar Nord's through-the-cycle asset quality performance was a little better compared with that of its domestic peers, with credit costs averaging 0.9% of net loans during 2008-18, a period which included a collapse of a previous housing bubble and seven years of anemic economic growth.
 Credit costs reached a high of 1.5% in 2012.
-Impairment charges have come down significantly in recent years, with reported credit costs at 0.0% of loans for the first nine months of 2019.

-Like other medium-sized Danish banks, Spar Nord does not own/consolidate a MCI.
+Like other medium-sized Danish banks, Spar Nord does not own or consolidate a Mortgage Credit Institution (MCI).
 The bank originates the loans, and under two cooperation agreements, it transfers mortgage loans to Totalkredit and DLR Kredit, and provides a guarantee for a portion or all of the loan.
 Spar Nord carries no credit risk for the transferred loan to Totalkredit in the loan-to-value bracket of 0%-60%, but covers the losses for transferred mortgages in the loan-to-value bracket of 60-80%.
 The bank covers all losses for mortgages transferred to DLR Kredit.
 Therefore, its problem loan metrics against on-balance-sheet loans appear weaker than what they would have been if these lower-risk mortgages had been kept on the balance sheet.
-As of end- September 2019, Spar Nord had on-balance-sheet loans and advances of DKK43.9 billion, and had transferred mortgages and mortgage-like loans of DKK86.6 billion to MCIs (on which it earns a fee).
+As of end- March 2020, Spar Nord had on-balance-sheet loans and advances of DKK44.6 billion, and had transferred mortgages and mortgage-like loans of DKK90.8 billion to MCIs (on which it earns a fee).
 Conversely, its profitability and market funding ratios are stronger for the same reason compared with Danish banks that consolidate an MCI.

-Our assessment of Spar Nord's Asset Risk score also takes into consideration the bank's loan growth, which over the last five years has been slightly higher than the sector average.
-The bank grew its loan book by 2% between 2013 and 2018, a period of anemic growth for the sector.
+Our assessment of Spar Nord's Asset Risk score also takes into consideration the bank's loan growth, which over the last five years has been higher than the sector average.
+The bank grew its loan book by 3% between 2013 and 2019, a period of anemic growth for the sector.
 Furthermore, the bank exhibits some moderate sector concentrations.
-As of end- September 2019, property loans made up 12% of total loans, construction and engineering 4.3%, while loans to the agriculture sector, which we consider a vulnerable segment, were 4.9% of the total, down from 10.2% in 2012.
+As of end- March 2020, property loans made up 11.5% of total loans, construction and engineering 4.1%, while loans to the agriculture sector, which we consider a vulnerable segment, were 5.0% of the total, down from 10.2% in 2012.